LiorKogan/V1/README.md

   - with min _expr_
   - with max _expr_

-  _expr_ is an expression composed of constants, properties, and sub-properties of _R_ (when M3 appears below a relationship _R_ with no relationship-negator) (see Q74), EA-tags defined on top of the aggregator (see Q91, Q274, Q306), and EA-tags defined right of the aggregator (see Q130, Q128)
+  _expr_ is an expression composed of constants, properties, and subproperties of _R_ (when M3 appears below a relationship _R_ with no relationship-negator) (see Q74), EA-tags defined on top of the aggregator (see Q91, Q274, Q306), and EA-tags defined right of the aggregator (see Q130, Q128)

   Let ___RA(n, o)___ denote the minimal/maximal assignment to _expr_ in the subset of _S(n)_ that contains _BA(n)[o]_.